libsbmljs/examples/readme.md

 </sbml>
 ```

-These Node.js examples typically create an SBML file and print the results to the console.
+These Node.js examples are taken mainly from the official [libSBML C++ examples](http://sbml.org/Software/libSBML/5.17.0/docs//cpp-api/libsbml-example-files.html).
+The JavaScript versions here are intended to show how accomplish the same respective tasks with libsbmljs.
+The examples typically create an SBML file and print the results to the console.
 There are three directories - "core", "stable", and "experimental," which each make use of the respective libsbmljs npm package ("libsbmljs_core", "libsbmljs_stable", and "libsbmljs_experimental").

 ### Running the Webpack Example